-Glebe Montessori School’s Casa program for children ages 3 to 6 years, addresses the young child’s eagerness and enormous capacity for learning.
+Glebe Montessori School’s Bilingual Preschool (Casa) Program for children ages 3 to 6 years, addresses the young child’s eagerness and enormous capacity for learning.
 In our preschool classrooms, children enjoy an enriched environment, providing them with unlimited opportunities.
-Through “hands on” learning, GMS preschool children enhance their general knowledge, social skills, concentration, independence, coordination and sense of order.
+Through “hands on” learning and multi-age social interactions, GMS preschool children enhance their general knowledge, social skills, concentration, independence, coordination and sense of order.
 The multi-age classroom enables the younger child to observe and learn from the older child, while the older child enjoys sharing knowledge and skills with younger classmates.

 The Montessori preschool curriculum is divided into the following areas: